Skip to main content

 API Access and Execution

-To retrieve the API Key and execute the agent via code, Serenity* AI Hub provides auto-generated code snippets.
+To retrieve the API Key and execute the agent via code, Serenity* Star provides auto-generated code snippets.
 Here's how to find and use them:

 • Step 1: Locate the "Code Snippets" section in the agent configuration